ritiek/auto-image-cropper/README.md

 # Auto-Image-Cropper

-Removes extra white boundaries from images to correctly resize canvas.
+- Removes extra white boundaries from images to correctly resize canvas.

+- Currently, this tool only works on images with rectangular boundaries but shall soon support all kinds of images.

 ## Installation and Usage